Rothko Chapel ambassador Lynn Wyatt enjoys a moment in the mirrored hall of MAD during a special benefit. (Photo by Daniel Ortiz)

 Grant Wenzinger, Chantelle Bacigalupo, Nacho Torras, Fernando Ruiz (Photo by Daniel Ortiz)

-Craig & Tatiana Massey, Duyen & Marc Nguyen (Photo by Daniel Ortiz)
+Craig & Tatiana Massey, Duyen & Marc Nguyen attending an event at MAD in 2019 (Photo by Daniel Ortiz)

 Roberto & Claudia Contreras (Photo by Daniel Ortiz)